Program application fee

 All application fees must be paid via the Monash University e-cart:

 Monash University students will be charged either full-fees or Commonwealth supported place (CSP) fees according to their verified funding status.

-Non-Monash students should contact the Prato Coordinator for further information on tuition fees.
+Non-Monash students should contact the Arts in Prato Coordinator for further information on tuition fees.
 Contact Arts in Prato

 For programs which are conducted at Prato only, costs for students are: application fee, accommodation (arranged through Monash after enrolment), meals, flights and spending money.

 For field trip or tour programs, costs for students are outlined in the Programs and dates information table (scroll down to the program you are interested in and select the link), and are generally inclusive of most meals, accommodation, internal transport, museum entry, etc..
 For more detail, please contact the unit coordinator (also listed in the Programs and Dates table).